digideskio/bc-quick-start-guide/README.md

 Config in .env written to guarded-atoll-4857
 ```

-More information about heroku configuration pease refer to [heroku-config](https://github.com/ddollar/heroku-config).
+More information about heroku configuration please refer to [heroku-config](https://github.com/ddollar/heroku-config).

 ## View logs